Server Mirroring

 - Log in to both servers using identical user credentials.

-- Ensure that the roles of "Principal" and "Mirror" are correctly distributed between the two servers.
+- Ensure that the roles of Principal and Mirror are correctly distributed between the two servers.
 The Principal server is generally responsible for the primary data processing, while the Mirror server acts as a backup.

 Return to the Password Depot homepage • Support Center • Legal Notice • Privacy Policy